Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 ## Writing Hello World

-Boot up the Kaeon Dev application and type the following into the upper text area:
+Boot up the Kaeon Origin application and type the following into the upper text area:

     Use: Standard
     Log Line: "Hello, world!"